hpgrahsl/kryptonite-for-kafka/docs/modules/funqy-http.md

 ```

 !!! warning "Mandatory Configuration"
-    The default `application.properties` file which ships with the pre-built container images requires you to override the two mandatory config settings `cipher_data_keys` and `cipher_data_key_identifier` by means of environment variables.
+    The default `application.properties` file which ships with the pre-built container images requires you to override the two mandatory config settings `cipher_data_keys` and `cipher_data_key_identifier` through environment variables.

 Start a container with your container runtime of choice (Docker or Podman) and specify the mandatory environment variable overrides for `cipher_data_keys` and `cipher_data_key_identifier`.